 Our students are successfully participating in this new approach to teaching and learning abroad.
 The Globally Networked Learning model is embedded in our curriculum and focuses on four main areas:

-Advanced Technology: Using a state-of-the-art communications technology which incorporates video conferencing and a learning management system, students are able to meet and attend class sessions in real-time, record content to access at a later time, and engage in collaborative and comparative analysis of the topics being studied.
+Advanced Technology: Using state-of-the-art communications technology, which incorporates video conferencing and a learning management system, students are able to meet and attend class sessions in real time, record content to access at a later time, and engage in collaborative and comparative analysis of the topics being studied.

 Professional Development: Within a structured academic environment, students develop valued professional skills as they work together on multinational projects with faculty and students across CAPA locations, and with their internship site supervisors and colleagues.
 This model allows them to learn how to effectively communicate across time zones, national boundaries, and interpersonal barriers.
 Students also learn important group collaboration skills and develop powerful strategic thinking skills.